ACMClassCourses/MS108-2020/README.md

 - Choose one from the following three to get the rest:
   1. Implement branch prediction and d-cache.
 Based on your performance and complexity(e.g., 1-bit global branch prediction is obviously simpler than BTB), you will get 10%~20%.
   2. A Tomasulo architecture CPU that does not halt in every branch instruction.
 Send your design before code review.
 You will get 20% for this.
-  3. Support the rest of RV32I Instruction set (2.7-2.9 in the manual above) and privileged architecture(section 2 and section 3 in [RISC-V architecture manual][https://riscv.org//wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf]).
+  3. Support the rest of RV32I Instruction set (2.7-2.9 in the manual above) and privileged architecture(section 2 and section 3 in [RISC-V privileged architecture manual](https://riscv.org//wp-content/uploads/2017/05/riscv-privileged-v1.10.pdf)).
 Finally, you will be able to port FreeRTOS on FPGA with your design and some provided code.
 You will get 20% and an extra 5 pts for this.
   4. Whatever more, but discuss with TA first.

 - A design meeting part of a requirement can get part of its corresponding points.